freecinc/freecinc-helm/README.md

 It can't actually update resources, and will often "succeed" (meaning fail with the usual errors) without actually updating anything.
 It's really no better than just running `kubectl apply -f ..` in a loop -- in fact, it's much worse for making promises to do more and failing.

-This project will probably transition to a simple set of YAML files at some point, but until then we're stuck with Helm.
+Kubernetes is really not an appropriate tool for a service of this tiny size.
+In fact, this could be deployed easily in Heroku or the like if taskd used a "normal" HTTP termination.
+However, it relies on client TLS certificates, in a way that prevents use of proxies or HTTP load balancers.

+In order to reduce complexity and limit cost, the current deployment uses a simple TCP load balancer for all traffic, including the freecinc-web traffic.
+That precludes use of TLS for that web traffic, meaning that we are serving new keys over HTTP.
+That's OK, though -- the entire taskd protocol is insecure.

 ## Requirements

-* A Kubernetes cluster, all set up and available to `kubectl`
+* A GKE Kubernetes cluster, all set up and available to `kubectl`
+    * GKE is used to get a built-in ingress controller and cert management
 * A local install of Helm 3

 ## Installation